open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flagd/README.md

-# Flagd Feature Flag .NET Provider
+# flagd Feature Flag .NET Provider

-The Flagd Flag provider allows you to connect to your Flagd instance.
+The flagd Flag provider allows you to connect to your flagd instance.

 # .Net SDK usage